Meet Our Staff

 Registered Nurse

-I am so thrilled to be joining the Reed College community as a registered nurse with the Health and Counseling Center!
+I am thrilled to be part of the Reed College community as a registered nurse with the Health and Counseling Center!
 I was raised here in Portland and spent four years in Eugene pursuing a degree in Psychology at the University of Oregon before returning to study nursing at OHSU.
 I am passionate about health equity and health promotion.
 I began my nursing career in community health primary care, where I gained invaluable experience serving some of our community’s most vulnerable populations.
 This experience fueled my dedication to health equity, and I am excited to be joining a team whose values align with this passion.
 I believe in meeting students where they are by creating a safe, non-judgmental environment for them to receive healthcare.
 As a nurse, it is my greatest joy and privilege to partner with individuals and work together while they take a centralized role in their health.

 In my free time you will find me with friends, writing, woodworking, hiking, or camping.
 I love the sun the most, but during the winter months I enjoy crafting and staying cozy with a good book.